|

 on

-a life of its own, the old religious quarrels were
+a life of its own, quite independent of the church.

 resources